Pat Nixon: Life in the White House

 She invited former First Lady Jacqueline Kennedy and her children Caroline and John Jr. to dine with her family and view the White House's official portraits of her and her husband, the late President Kennedy.
 It was the first time that the three Kennedys had returned to the White House since the president's assassination eight years earlier.
 Pat had ordered the visit to be kept secret from the media until after the trip's conclusion in an attempt to maintain privacy for the Kennedys.
 She also invited President Kennedy's mother Rose Kennedy to see her son's official portrait.

 She opened the White House for evening tours so that the public could see the interior design work that had been implemented.
 The tours that were conducted in December displayed the White House's Christmas decor.
 In addition, she instituted a series of performances by artists at the White House in varied American traditions, from opera to bluegrass; among the guests were The Carpenters in 1972.
 These events were described as ranging from "creative to indifferent, to downright embarrassing".
 When they entered the White House in 1969, the Nixons began inviting families to non-denominational Sunday church services in the East Room of the White House.
 She also oversaw the White House wedding of her daughter, Tricia, to Edward Ridley Finch Cox in 1971.

 In October 1969, she announced her appointment of Constance Stuart as her staff director and press secretary.
 To the White House residence staff, the Nixons were perceived as more stiff and formal than other first families, but nonetheless kind.

 She spoke out in favor of women running for political office and encouraged her husband to nominate a woman to the Supreme Court, saying "woman power is unbeatable; I've seen it all across this country".
 She was the first of the American First Ladies to publicly support the Equal Rights Amendment, though her views on abortion were mixed.
-Following the Court's 1973 Roe vs. Wade decision, Pat stated she was pro-choice.
+Following the Court's 1973 Roe v.
+Wade decision, Pat stated she was pro-choice.
 However, in 1972, she said, "I'm really not for abortion.
 I think it's a personal thing.
 I mean abortion on demand—wholesale."

 In 1972, she became the first Republican First Lady to address a national convention.
 Her efforts in the 1972 reelection campaign—traveling across the country and speaking on behalf of her husband—were copied by future candidates' spouses.